hgzimmerman/SWEN344-web-project/documentation/deriverables/R2/DesignDocument.md

 The `pool` crate is responsible for configuring the database connection pool used both by the server and testing common crates.
 `pool` is its own crate instead of being in `db` to avoid a circular dependencies when `db` needs to rely on `testing_common` when integration testing.

+The `bf` crate contains a Brainf*ck parser and interpreter, which is used to calculate if the adaptive component should be displayed or not.

 The multi-library arrangement is good for separating code into distinct, manageable sections.
 `db` ends up being responsible for database calls, while `server` is responsible for business logic, error handling, and request routing.